oasisprotocol/docs/docs/dapp/opl/celer/ping-example.md

 - `_dstContract`: The contract address of the reveiving contract on the destination chain which you just deployed.
-- `_dstChainId`: The chain id of the the destination chain.
+- `_dstChainId`: The chain id of the destination chain.
 Which is in our example `Sapphire Testnet` - `23295`.
 - `message`: The encoded message. e.g. "Hello from BSC" - `0x48656c6c6f2066726f6d20425343000000000000000000000000000000000000`.